dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

 <details>
   <summary> Goals </summary>
   The goals of this project is to reorange, remove, enhance, and simplify the UI and the widgets.
-Here is a list of the goals:
+Here is a list of the main goals:

   - Create a footer at the bottom of the web page that contains related resources and support
   * Replace the current navigation tabs with more important tabs